 What you need to know

-- before boarding the ship, crew and passengers should be asked if they have a new, continuous cough or a high temperature
+Before boarding the ship, crew and passengers should be asked if they have symptoms of COVID-19.

-- the Master of the Ship should notify the Port Health Authority about any suspected cases of coronavirus (COVID-19) as soon as possible, who will then inform the local Health Protection Team (HPT)
+The Master of the Ship should notify the Port Health Authority about any suspected cases of COVID-19 as soon as possible – the authority will then inform the local health protection team (HPT).

-This guidance will assist ships (including cargo vessels, ferries and cruise ships) and sea ports in providing advice to staff on addressing coronavirus (COVID-19), on ships and in sea ports.
+This guidance will assist ships (including cargo vessels, ferries and cruise ships) and sea ports in providing advice to staff on addressing COVID-19, on ships and in sea ports.